-When you apply for a UK visa, you submit your application form, supporting documents, and attend the interview.
-After that, you wait for your visa approval.
-But sometimes your visa may be refused.
-But – fear not – you will usually have the option to appeal and reapply.
+However, there are occasions when a visa may be refused.
+But fear not: you’ll usually have the option to appeal and reapply.
 And one such option is via Judicial Review.

-For certain visa applications, applicants get no rights to appeal while some visa applicants get full rights of appeal in cases where their visa is refused.
-Those who have full rights of appeal are:
+For certain visa applications, applicants get no rights to appeal while some visa applicants get full rights of appeal if their visa is refused.

 - Family visitors who wish to come to the UK to visit their family member(s) in the UK.

 When the embassy gives you right to appeal, it sends you an IAFT-2 appeal form with the notice of your immigration decision.
 This also includes an information document, which explains how to complete the appeal form.

 What is a Judicial Review and How Does it Work?

 If the Home Office or the UKBA has refused your application for entry clearance or leave to remain and you’re not granted the right of appeal, then you can challenge by way of Judicial Review against the Home Office and the UKBA.

 You can make this challenge and apply for a Judicial Review within 3 months from the date of your refusal letter.
 This is known as ‘Pre Action Control’.
 As per civil procedure rules, the Pre Action Control notice must be sent by the applicant to the Home Office/UKBA, allowing them a minimum of 14 days to review and potentially change their decision.